 Vermouth is much more than a drink: it's a ritual.
 In Barcelona, vermouth hour is sacred, a moment of pause between morning and lunch where preserves, olives, and good conversation are shared.
 At Mercat del Ninot, we have been accompanying this ritual with the best seafood preserves since 1990.

-The combination of vermouth with canned fish is no coincidence.
+The combination of vermouth with canned fish is no accident.
 The bitterness and herbal notes of vermouth perfectly complement the saltiness and richness of a good anchovy, the intensity of marinated mussels, or the delicacy of natural cockles.
 It's a pairing that works because the flavors balance each other out.

-The Best Vermouth and Preserve Pairings
+The Best Vermouth and Preserves Pairings

 Red Vermouth with Cantabrian Anchovies

 The classic pairing par excellence.
-The sweetness and bitterness of red vermouth contrast with the intense saltiness of Gourmet Selection Cantabrian Anchovies.
+The sweetness and bitterness of red vermouth contrast with the intense saltiness of Gourmet Selection Cantabrian anchovies.
 Serve the anchovies on toast with a drizzle of extra virgin olive oil and a touch of Modena vinegar.
 The vermouth cleanses the palate between bites, making each anchovy taste like the first.

 White Vermouth with Marinated Mussels